alpacaaa/openid_auth/README.markdown

 Basically, it just provides the identifier and the simple registration data, if any.
 This is useful to store the user in your database, or associate his/her OpenID with an already existing member.

+### Known Issues

+There's an issue with google apps authentication which the awesome [Stephen has spotted](http://symphony-cms.com/discuss/thread/51831/1/#position-20).

+### Integration with members extension

+This [simple extension](https://gist.github.com/868021) provides a basic integration with members extension.